jcervas/class-cmu-84-721/syllabus.md

     * Chapter 4.
 An Alternative Account: Contemporary Demographics and Racial Threat (EVERYONE)
     * Chapter 5.
 Antebellum Politics of Slavery and Race in the South (Amor)
     * Chapter 6.
 Emancipation as a Critical Juncture and the Timing of Divergence (Elijah)
     * Chapter 7.
-Persistence and the Mechanisms of Reproduction (STUDENT)
+Persistence and the Mechanisms of Reproduction (Seth)
     * Chapter 8.
-Interventions and Attenuation (STUDENT)
+Interventions and Attenuation (Allison)
     * Conclusion: What Lessons Can We Draw from Southern Slavery?
 (EVERYONE)

 - **Tuesday, December 5**: